OmniNWM: Omniscient Driving Navigation World Models: Training Objectives

 \section{Training Objectives}

-Our framework comprises three core components: the Vision-Language-Action (VLA) planner, the Panoramic Diffusion Transformer (PDiT) for multi-modal video generation, and the 3D semantic occupancy prediction module.
-Each component is trained with specialized objectives tailored to its respective task.
+Our framework is optimized via a multi-stage strategy targeting the three pillars of our unified world model: the Generative Backbone (PDiT), the Planning Policy (OmniNWM-VLA), and the Geometric Lifter (Occupancy).

+\textbf{PDiT Backbone.} To synthesize high-fidelity panoramic videos, we employ a Rectified Flow Matching objective~\cite{zheng2024opensora}.
+Unlike standard diffusion, which targets noise, we regress the velocity field that transports the probability density from the Gaussian prior to the data distribution.
+The model receives the interpolated latent and the condition (canonical ray-maps and reference frames).
+The objective minimizes the mean squared error against the ground truth drift:

+By learning straight-line trajectories in the latent space, this objective ensures deterministic and stable sampling for long-horizon generation.

-\textbf{VLA Planning Objective.} The OmniNWM-VLA planner is built upon Qwen-2.5-VL \cite{bai2023qwen} and inherits its training methodology.
-The model is optimized using the standard causal language modeling objective, where the loss is computed as the negative log-likelihood of predicting the next token in the sequence:\looseness=-1
+\textbf{OmniNWM-VLA.} The agent is treated as a conditional sequence model optimized via Causal Language Modeling (CLM).
+The policy is trained to maximize the log-likelihood of the next token in the trajectory sequence, conditioned on the multi-modal history processed by the Tri-MMI module:

-where $x$ represents the multi-modal input (concatenated RGB, depth, and semantic tokens processed by Tri-MIDI), $y$ is the target sequence containing both trajectory waypoints and heading angles, and $T$ is the sequence length.
-This objective enables the model to learn coherent multi-step reasoning for trajectory planning while maintaining compatibility with pre-trained VLMs.

-\textbf{Panoramic Video Generation Objective.} For the PDiT-based panoramic video generation, we adopt the flow matching approach similar to OpenSora~\cite{zheng2024opensora}.
-Let $X_0$ denote the video latent representation and $X_1 \sim \mathcal{N}(0,1)$ represent Gaussian noise.
-The model $f_\theta$ takes as input an interpolated latent $X_t = (1-t)X_0 + tX_1$ and is trained to predict the velocity component $X_0 - X_1$.
-The corresponding loss function is formulated as:

-where $y$ represents the conditioning input (historical trajectory and reference image), and the timestep $t$ is first sampled from a logit-normal distribution and then scaled according to the shape of $X_0$.
-This objective enables stable training and high-quality generation of panoramic RGB, semantic, and depth videos.